add-task

 +------------------------+

-Creates the full task lifecycle directory structure if it doesn't exist:
+Creates the full task lifecycle directory structure if it does not exist:

 1. **Parse the user request** — extracts the core objective, identifies implied type, and notes any provided dependencies